priyanka-insights/supply-chain-analysis/README.md

 | `estimated_time` | Promised days from purchase to estimated delivery |
 | `penalty_cost` | 10% of order value for delayed orders, 0 for on-time |

-> **Note on penalty_cost:** The 10% penalty rate is an assumption used for financial modeling purposes.
+> **Note:** The 10% penalty rate is an assumption used for financial modeling purposes.
 It is not a contractual figure from the dataset.

 ---